wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>proxyHost</td>
-<td>HTTP proxy host to be used in configurations when direct HTTP connections to Wavefront servers are not possible (must be used with proxyPort).</td>
+<td>HTTP proxy host to be used in configurations when direct HTTP connections to Wavefront servers are not possible.
+Must be used with proxyPort.</td>
 <td>A string.
 <div>Ex: proxy.local</div></td>
 <td>3.23</td>
 </tr>
 <tr>
 <td>proxyPassword</td>
-<td>When used with proxyUser, sets credentials to use with the HTTP proxy if it requires authentication.</td>
+<td>When used with proxyUser, sets credentials to use with the HTTP proxy if the proxy requires authentication.</td>
 <td>A string.
 <div>Ex: validPassword123 </div></td>
 <td>3.23</td>
 </tr>
 <tr>
 <td>proxyPort</td>
-<td>HTTP proxy port to be used in configurations when direct HTTP connections to Wavefront servers are not possible (must be used with proxyHost).</td>
+<td>HTTP proxy port to be used in configurations when direct HTTP connections to Wavefront servers are not possible.
+Must be used with proxyHost.</td>
 <td>A port number.
 <div>Ex: 8080 </div></td>
 <td>3.23</td>
 </tr>
 <tr>
 <td>proxyUser</td>
-<td>When used with proxyPassword, sets credentials to use with the HTTP proxy if it requires authentication.</td>
+<td>When used with proxyPassword, sets credentials to use with the HTTP proxy if the proxy requires authentication.</td>
 <td>A string.
 <div>Ex: validUser </div></td>
 <td>3.23</td>
 </tr>
 <tr>
 <td>pushBlockedSamples</td>
 <td>Number of blocked points to print to the log immediately following each summary line (every 10 flushes).
-If 0, print None of them.
-If you are seeing a non-zero number of blocked points in the summary lines and want to debug what that data is, we recommend setting this to 5 or so.
+If 0, print none.
+If you see a non-zero number of blocked points in the summary lines and want to debug what that data is, set this property to 5.
 Default: 0.</td>
 <td>0 or a positive integer.
 <div>Ex: 5 </div></td>
 <td> </td>